Australian High Commission

 The Direct Aid Program

-DAP projects cover a range of sectors, including education, health, water and sanitation, environmental protection, women’s empowerment and gender equality, supporting people with disabilities, economic livelihood, food security human rights, cultural, scientific and research.
+DAP projects cover a range of sectors, including education, health, water and sanitation, environmental protection, women’s empowerment and gender equality, supporting people with disabilities, economic livelihood, food security, human rights, cultural and sporting activities with a clear development benefit, and scientific research.

-DAP funding is only available to community groups, NGOs and other organisations engaged in development activities on a not-for-profit basis.
 The maximum DAP funding a project can receive is AUD 60,000.
-However, DAP strives to support multiple projects and most successful projects have requested between AUD4,000 and AUD15,000.
-Projects must be delivered within six months of funding.
+However, DAP strives to support multiple projects and most successful projects have requested between AUD 4,000 and AUD 15,000.
+To the best extent possible, DAP supports a wide geographic spread of projects across Papua New Guinea.